dynverse/dynbenchmark/scripts/01-datasets/README.md

 ## [Real datasets](01-real)

-The generation of the real datasets is divided in two parts:
+The generation of the real datasets is divided in two parts.
+We first download all the (annotated) expression files from sites such as GEO.
+Next, we filter and normalise all datasets, and wrap them into the common trajectory format of [dynwrap](https://www.github.com/dynverse/dynwrap).

 <table>
 <colgroup>